Course Attendance Policy & Guidelines for Absences

 In recognition of Bates’ commitment to a diverse and inclusive student body and the variety of religions observed and practiced by our students, faculty are encouraged to consult the Multifaith Calendar posted online by the Office of the Multifaith Chaplain when developing course syllabi so that conflicts between in class examinations and major religious holidays may be avoided.
 Given the range of faiths embraced by our students, it may not be possible to avoid all conflicts between scheduled examinations and religious holidays.
 Students are expected to approach the instructor within the first two weeks of the semester if there is a conflict with a scheduled examination, paper, or project due date and a significant religious holiday observed by the student so that, when warranted, alternative arrangements for completing the work may be made.

-- Communicate with your professor to ensure that they send the exam to our office before your scheduled time.
+- Communicate with your instructor to ensure they send the exam to our office before your scheduled start time.

-- Review the guidelines for taking an exam with the Office of Accessible Education.
+- Review the guidelines for taking an exam with Accessible Education